Code Of Conduct

 These principles are designed to work across a range of businesses, some of which are FCA authorized and some of which are outside the scope of regulation.
 All UK Crowdfunding Association’s members agree that the principles laid out in the Code are important for both business and individuals.
 Adherence to these principles is a requirement of membership of the UK Crowdfunding Association.
 Each of these principles applies to each UK Crowdfunding Association member in respect of its investors or donors.

 - Investment and donation monies will be kept separate from our business monies in segregated client accounts.

 - We will ensure transparency so that, at all times, users can access information regarding their money including where the money is kept, and any relevant transactions.

 - We will put in place processes to ensure that our user information is kept safe and secure and that it can still be accessed in the event that we cease to operate.

 - We will put in place processes for the orderly winding down of our businesses in the event that we cease to operate, and ensure that investors retain access to and ownership of their investments.

-We will not offer investment advice to users unless authorised to do so.
+- We will not offer investment advice to users unless authorized to do so.